 Do you still believe that climate alarmism is a grassroots movement?
-Do you still believe it is based on science, possibly exaggerated or misunderstood science?
-No, it is a centralized command & control structure with aspirations to become a “global governance” (they shy away from the phrase “global government”.)
-Read what they say, and think again.
+Do you still believe it is based on science, or possibly exaggerated or misunderstood science?
+No, it is a centralized command & control structure with aspirations to become a “global governance” (they shy away from the phrase “global government”).
+Read what they say and think again.

 *** James Gustave Speth [Chairman of the Council on Environmental Quality in the Executive Office of the President, 1979-1981], Peter Haas.
 2013.
 Global Environmental Governance: Foundations of Contemporary Environmental Studies: